 Asset Transfer

-The Fixed Assets Management SuiteApp enables you to transfer simple and compound assets across asset types, subsidiaries, classes, departments, or locations.
-For asset transfers across subsidiaries, records of valid asset transfer accounts are required.
+The Fixed Assets Management SuiteApp lets you transfer simple and compound assets across asset types, subsidiaries, classes, departments, or locations.
+For asset transfers across subsidiaries, you need valid asset transfer account records.
 For more information, see Asset Transfer Accounts.

-Starting with Fixed Assets Management version 4.0, Asset Transfers are processed in the Asset Transfer page.
-You will not be able to transfer the Asset Type at the same time as the Subsidiary, Department, Class, or Location.
-The Subsidiary, Department, Class, Location, and Asset Type fields on the Asset Record are greyed out even if the Allow Asset Value Editing preference is enabled.
+Starting with Fixed Assets Management version 4.0, asset transfers are processed in the Asset Transfer page.
+You can't transfer the asset type at the same time as the subsidiary, department, class, or location.
+The Subsidiary, Department, Class, Location, and Asset Type fields on the asset record are grayed out even if Allow Asset Value Editing is enabled.

 Note:

-The Fixed Assets Management SuiteApp does not support asset transfers using inline editing.
-Inline editing lets you change values on the asset record, but this method cannot transfer the asset's current cost and cumulative depreciation amount, nor does it create journal entries.
-Also, asset transfer through mass updates is currently not available in the SuiteApp.
+The SuiteApp doesn't support asset transfers using inline editing.
+Inline editing lets you change values on the asset record, but it can't transfer the asset's current cost and cumulative depreciation amount, nor does it create journal entries.
+Asset transfer through mass updates isn't available in the SuiteApp.

 To process an asset transfer: